c-phillips/Advanced-Machine-Learning-Project/README.md

 ## Background

 Wagstaff, Cardie, Rogers, and Schroedl published a paper in the Eighteenth International Conference on Machine Learning, 2001, in which they proposed an adaptation to the standard k-means clustering algorithm.
+This was written after a previous paper by Wagstaff and Cardie where they take a version of the COBWEB clustering algorithm and apply instance-level constraints in a similar manner.
+This was used for most of their baselines in their Constrained K-means alrogithm.
+The k-means algorithm was first named by MacQueen in 1967 where he introduced several proofs and lemmas relating to the algorithm.
+The algorithm has become one of the more common and simple clustering algorithms.

 ![algorithm](figures/copkmeans_algo.png)